Nexmo/station/_tutorials/client-sdk-ios-outbound-pstn.md

 ## Application webhook

 For your application to place a phone call, you'll need to provide a URL as the `Answer URL` webhook.
-We suggest using a [gist](https://gist.github.com) following the template below:
+For the purpose of this tutorial, you will create a [gist](https://gist.github.com) with the content below:

 ```json
 [